melowntech/workshop/tutorials/geojson-part2.rst

    Newly added point

-Next we'll style added point to distinguish it visually from other point.
-Add following new layer into ``style.layers`` right after ``place``.
+Next we'll style the added point to distinguish it visually from other points.
+Add the following new layer into ``style.layers``, right after ``place``.

 .. code:: javascript